rendleyhq/docs.rendleysdk.com/getting-started/storage.md

 ## Permanent URLs

 A permanent URL is a static link that points to the location of your asset.
 To set it, you need to upload the asset to the library and then access its `MediaData` object.
+Permanent URL is automatically set when adding a media from an URL.

 ```typescript
 import { Engine } from "@rendley/sdk";